Trump projected to win North Carolina

 Meanwhile, Georgia is still recounting votes.

-On Friday, the Peach State began a hand recount of the vote tally after Biden led by a razor-thin margin of just over 14,000.
+On Friday, the Peach State began a hand recount of the vote tally after Biden led by a margin of just over 14,000.
 The count couldn’t have changed the election outcome, but Georgia’s secretary of state Brad Raffensberger said it would ensure faith in the state’s election results.

 The Fox News Decision Desk called the race for Biden on Saturday, after results in Pennsylvania and Nevada put him above the 270 electoral vote threshold necessary to win the White House.

-The president is continuing his fight, however, waiting on lawsuits to play out in Pennsylvania, Nevada, Arizona, Michigan and Georgia.
-The Trump team has alleged potential mass voter fraud and that Republicans were blocked from watching vote counts.
+The president is continuing to dispute the results, however, waiting on lawsuits to play out in Pennsylvania, Nevada, Arizona, Michigan and Georgia.
+The Trump team has alleged mass voter fraud -- without providing evidence -- and that Republicans were blocked from watching vote counts.
 Trump on Thursday peddled an unfounded claim that Dominion Voting Services "deleted" 2.7 million votes for him nationwide.

 CLICK HERE TO GET THE FOX NEWS APP